 £12,500 for the MSc by research.

-Current sponsors of projects include Tata Steel, The Royal Mint, BASF, NSG, Richard Noble Consulting, Cogent Power, Crown Packaging and many others.What does postgraduate research entail?
+Current sponsors of projects include Tata Steel, BASF, NSG, Richard Noble Consulting, Cogent Power, Bill and Melinda Gates Foundation, Perpetuus Carbon Technologies and many others.What does postgraduate research entail?

 Our EngD graduates (of which there have been over 200) have achieved a 97% employability rate and many of our alumni are now leaders of large companies.
 The knowledge and skills that you gain are unparalleled for postgraduate schemes and the interface with industry ensures that graduates have a full complement of proficiencies to excel in their career.How does the EngD compare to a traditional PhD?

 In general, you will gain more industrial experience plus the addition of the training courses that provide you with business, leadership and management skills.
 These make a big difference to prospective employers.Do I pay fees?

 All fees are paid for you by the M2A.
 You pay nothing.Is this open to students from outside the EU

 No. The funding for the M2A is provided by the UK government (EPSRC) and WEFO (ESF) and so will only fund students from within the UK and EU.If I take an EngD how much time will I spend in taught modules?

 The first three months of year one have 6 technical modules that run in an intensive format in two week blocks.
 You will then have 6 further courses during the remaining three years that focus on business and management skills in preparation for you exiting the scheme into employment.
 These are again taught in a short, intensive two week format.Is there opportunity for overseas travel?

 Yes.
 We offer all EngD's the opportunity to present their research at an international conference (previous examples include Hawaii, China, Japan, LA) and also offer some secondment opportunities in institutions or companies based overseas.Where will I be based?